pcmichaud/micro/docs/_sources/risque_en.rst.txt

 -  If agents are risk averse, this result is admirable.

 Insurers need to issue debt to finance their operation.
 This debt, often in the form of corporate bonds, needs to reward investors for the risk inherent to each insurer.
-Insurers who are more risky, perhaps because their portfolio is less diversified (smaller), will need to pay a premium on their debt.
+Insurers who are riskier, perhaps because their portfolio is less diversified (smaller), will need to pay a premium on their debt.
 This in turn may translate into higher premiums.

 Insurance and Entrepreneurship
 ++++++++++++++++++++++++++++++